Course Outline

 Goal:

-To demonstrate knowledge of legal frameworks relevant to business by creating a training video.
+To demonstrate knowledge of legal issues (or risks) in a business by providing a risk management report

 Format: